Search Marriage & Divorce Records, Warrants, State Records Free

 It’s important to note that a minority of states only allow state-residents to initiate public record requests and even fewer states such as California only share criminal history information with employers and other criminal justice agencies.

-How Do I Know Someone Was Arrested Recently or Is in Jail?
+How Do I Check if Someone Was Arrested Recently or Is in Jail?

 Finding out or wondering if someone is in jail can be stressful and overwhelming, so it’s best to remain calm and think pragmatically.
 To begin with, take into account which jails are in the area and where the person may have been detained.